October 13th, 2008 | By Mike Gnade

-Tribal Trouble Website and Information
+Tribal Trouble Review

 Gameplay: 9.5/10

 Pros: All the typical RTS shortcut keys and functions are there (only streamlined) and the controls are instantly accessible.
 The best thing about Tribal Trouble though is the simple units mean that players don’t sit around and build massive bases and units and then just mass strike.
-There’s a lot more back and forth and time management is a bigger issue than in other Real Time Strategy games.
+There’s a lot more back and forth and time management is a bigger issue than in other Real-Time Strategy games.

 Cons: The simplicity of the units is nice, but I would have liked to see a couple more buildings and maybe an exclusive unit or a little more difference between the Native and Vikings.